manuelarns/Data-Literacy-Project/README.md

 # Data-Literacy-Project

-All experiments are in /exp and addtional code in /exp/src.
+All experiments are in /exp and addtional helper code in /exp/src.

 Experiments that create figures can be identified by the "fig_" prefix.